-Perg Con Investments
+Person Investments

-1. D esmond, an 85-year-old retiree a.
+1. 1.
+Desmond, an 85-year-old retiree a.
 100% invested in a managed fund

 b.
 Managed funds with 80% shares,

-2. 0 -armen, a 30-year-old attorney 20% bonds
+3. India 2.
+Carmen, a 30-year-old attorney 20% bonds

 c.
 Managed funds with 50% shares,

-3. ndira, a 55-year-old electrician 50% bonds
+3. Indira, a 55-year-old electrician 50% bonds

-r vho expects to retire in 10 years d.
+who expects to retire in 10 years d.
 Managed funds with 30% shares

 and 70% bonds

-Explain your answer: SHARES
+Explain your a inswer:

-Desmond: Carmen: Indira: BONDS
+Desmond: Carmen: Indira: E

-Desmond.
-Gamien. inuira.

-shares because she has a high-paying job and has many years until retirement to weather the ups and downs of the share market.
+Answer Key (explanations will vary); (1d) Desmond needs the income and relative safety that a higher percentage of bond funds gives him because he no longer has income sud relative safety that a higher ups and downs of the share market.
 (3c) Even if the share market declines over the next 10 years, Indira still has a good-size investment in bonds that will give her a secure income as she enters retirement.